 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of F45 Training Holdings, Inc. - FXLV

-/EIN News/ -- CEDARHURST, N.Y., Dec.
-21, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of F45 Training Holdings, Inc. (NYSE: FXLV), if they purchased or acquired the Company’s shares pursuant and/or traceable to the Company’s July 2021 initial public offering (the “IPO”).
+CEDARHURST, N.Y., Dec.
+21, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of F45 Training Holdings, Inc. FXLV, if they purchased or acquired the Company's shares pursuant and/or traceable to the Company's July 2021 initial public offering (the "IPO").
 Shareholders have until February 6, 2023 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nyse-fxlv/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).